MrJellimann/PegasOSDocumentation/Design_Document/4_HARDWARE.md

 Cache policies let us detail what kinds of data gets stored in the cache.
 The allocation policy are as following:

-**Write Allocation**
-Data is loaded into the cache on a write- miss, followed by a write-hit.
+**Write Allocation:** Data is loaded into the cache on a write- miss, followed by a write-hit.

-**Read Allocation**
-Data is loaded on a read-miss.
+**Read Allocation:** Data is loaded on a read-miss.

 The update policies are as followed:

-**Write-Back (WB)**
-Write only occurs on the cache and it is marked as dirty.
+**Write-Back (WB):** Write only occurs on the cache and it is marked as dirty.
 External memory only updated when evicted or cleaned.

-**Write-Through (WT)**
-Write updates on both the cache and external memory.
+**Write-Through (WT):** Write updates on both the cache and external memory.

 Specific Arm instructions regarding policies are as followed: